memri/pod/docs/HTTP_API.md

 Get item, with edges of any type pointing from that item, and all item's properties that those edges point to.

-⚠️ UNSTABLE: Currently, the endpoint will return an array of 1 item (and linked data) when `uid` exists, or an empty array when this `uid` does not exist.
-In future, the endpoint might return the json object itself when the `uid` exists, or return an HTTP failure otherwise.

 ### POST /v1/run_service/downloaders/{service}/{data_type}
 Run a downloader for different services with different data types, e.g. Evernote with note.
 Unsupported service or data type will yield 400 BAD_REQUEST error.